barebaric/traefik-swarm/README.md

 ## Bring Traefik online

 Start deploy on Github.
-Or, cpy the docker-compose.yml from this repository root, and install using "docker deploy" (after replacing included $ variables).
+Or, copy the docker-compose.yml from this repository root, and install using "docker deploy" (after setting all the environment variables mentioned above).
 Done.